 One rule for employers, and (a completely different) one for freelancers

 If you’re a small business looking for a one-off hire or some ad-hoc support, there are much easier routes to go down.
-I’d recommend looking at other freelance platforms, like Fiverr, where you can check ratings and previous customer reviews to ensure the quality of each freelancer.
+I’d recommend looking at other freelance platforms, like Fiverr1, where you can check ratings and previous customer reviews to ensure the quality of each freelancer.
 It’s also a much simpler hiring process…for everyone.

 To learn about my teammate’s experience hiring freelancers on Fiverr for Website Planet (yes, you can actually get high-quality work for such low prices), read our Fiverr Logo Design review.